|

 her unpretentious and heartfelt interpretation of Great American

-training began with the drums which he began playing at 7 years
+musical training began with the drums which he began playing at

-old.
-His inspiration came from his father, his aunt Marion and his
+7 years old.
+His inspiration came from his father, his aunt Marion

-godfather who made sure he had a heavy dose of listening to the
+and his godfather who made sure he had a heavy dose of listening

-jazz greats.
-Aunt Marion, a nun at the time, took it straight to
+to the jazz greats.
+Aunt Marion, a nun at the time, took it straight

 in full habit!
 His love of rhythm and improvisation were firmly